- Table of Contents

 The RBC pigment hemoglobin has been shown to absorb at 541 and 577 nm, which can interfere with the fluorescence signals of PE and PE-related tandem dyes.
 Unlysed RBCs and lingering lysed RBC contents in cell preparations are common problems when working with whole blood or buffy coats.
 Make sure the RBC lysis buffer that you are using is working properly and follow the lysis protocol carefully.
 Wash the cells several times with PBS to remove any traces of free hemoglobin from the lysed RBCs.

 All aldehyde fixatives react with the amines and proteins to form fluorescing molecules, which increase with rising PFA concentration and exposure duration of cells to PFA.
 Titrate the PFA concentration to determine the lowest concentration that works.
 For example, 0.5% solution of PFA could work just as fine as a 4% solution.
-It is always better to analyse the cells soon after staining.
-However, if you need to fix the cells for storing, analyse them within 24 hours.
+It is always better to analyze the cells soon after staining.
+However, if you need to fix the cells for storing, analyze them within 24 hours.

 If your cells are naturally fluorescent (e.g. neutrophils), then the best strategy is to create a color panel that can overcome autofluorescence.
 For this situation, autofluorescence cannot be removed because it is a real signal.
 As a result, the best thing to do is to choose the brightest fluorochromes available – PE, APC, and their tandem versions – so that the autofluorescence becomes irrelevant.
 Another point to keep in mind is that autofluorescence is generally detected at shorter light wavelengths.
 Thus, you can consider shifting your panel to the “redder” side of the spectrum.
 For example, if possible, replace FITC with Alexa Fluor 488 and PerCP with PerCP-Cy5.5.

-Questions?
-Contact [email protected] and we will be happy to assist you.
+Send us a message and we will be happy to assist you.